 |

 These are the parts that go together to make up the freewheeling wheels.
-The sprocket was carefully aligned with the standard colson wheel and
+The sprocket was carefully aligned with the standard colson wheel and attached using

-attached using three self tapping screws and then a combination of washers and nylon bushes allow it to be positioned correctly along the shoulder screw that acts as a shaft and
+three self tapping screws and then a combination of washers and nylon bushes allow it to be positioned correctly along the shoulder screw that acts as a shaft and to spin freely. |

 |